wp-forge/worker-wp-github-release-api/README.md

   check the `repo` permissions).
 - Run `wrangler secret put GITHUB_TOKEN` to set your GitHub token as an environmental secret on Cloudflare.

+If you want to configure a custom route via the `wrangler.toml` file, you will need to provide your Cloudflare Zone ID as `zone_id` in the `wrangler.toml` file.

 ## Usage

 Once installed, you should be able to access the API at `https://wp-github-release-api.<your-subdomain>.workers.dev`.